+Pots are an essential part of what you need to grow weed.
 You’ll likely need a number of sizes of containers, as the size of your pots should be appropriate for the size of the plant.
 Once you’ve germinated, it’s a good idea to transplant the seedling into a small container until the first few sets of leaves are formed.
 After this, you can move your plant into its final container – 2 or 5 gallons is a good size for beginner cultivators.
 There are many different materials and types of pots available on the market, although fabric pots are great.
 They’re not very expensive, come in a multitude of sizes to suit your needs, and are great for aeration of the soil and roots.
 Remember, a healthy root system means healthy, delicious buds.

 Just like any living organism, your plant will need food to grow.
 This is delivered through various nutrients that will help it bloom into the mini-jungle it’s meant to be!
 Good quality soil should be full of minerals, vitamins and compost to help your plant grow.
 Hydroponic or soil-mix growers should invest in pre-made nutrient solutions that contain everything your plant will need.
 Some cultivators swear by watering with compost tea, or organic mixtures containing molasses or feathers to really improve the quality of the soil and encourage healthy development.